wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/wp-e-commerce/catalog-visibilty-and-email-inquiry/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.2 - 2012/08/27 =* Fixed: Combined button and pop-up window style scripts in one script to overcome javascript conflict with some IE javascript styling scripts.* Tweak: Updated WordPress description text and readme to show the WP e-Commerce 3.8.8.5 do_action functions that must be included in themes for the Email Button to show.
+Some older themes don't have updated function and even though users have the 3.8.8.5 WP e-commerce version the button can't show.* Plugin documentation completed.

 = 1.0.1 - 2012/08/25 =